Phrogz/visual-scxml-editor/README.md

   Also resets any existing transition routing to the defaults.
 * `SCXML Editor: Expand State to Fit Children` — Parent state(s) selected in the visual editor will have their placement adjusted to ensure all children fit within them.
-* `SCXML Editor: Add State` — Creates new state(s) in the state machine.
+* `SCXML Editor: Add State` (or `Add Child State`) — Creates new state(s) in the state machine.
   If any state(s) are selected the new states are added as children of them.
   Also available via context menu in the visual editor.
+* `SCXML Editor: Add Transition` — Creates new transition(s) in the state machine, starting at the selected state(s).
+(If no states are selected, uses a quick pick to select a state to start from.)
+  Quick picks also let you select the target state, and specify an event name and conditional.
+  The command is also available via context menu in the visual editor.
 * `SCXML Editor: Zoom to Fit` — Fit the entire state machine in the visual editor.
 * `SCXML Editor: Zoom to Selected` — Fit the selected state(s) and transition(s) in the view.
 * `SCXML Editor: Zoom to 100%` — Adjust the zoom to the base size.